Friends of Ngong Road

 In the U.S. and Europe, COVID-19 vaccination rates are approaching 50 percent.
 Daily routines are beginning to return to some semblance of normal.
 Meanwhile, in Kenya, the vaccination rate hovers between 0.5 to 5 percent.
 Projections of reaching just 10 percent by the end of the year taint cause a real sense of uncertainty.
 Unprotected, the lingering threat of the Delta (India) variant is as real as the almost predictable electrical power brownouts that roll through Nairobi slums.

 It’s another story for older students, especially those attending boarding school.
 Last year’s break made it more challenging for young adults to leave their homes and go back to boarding school life.
 Their families are struggling financially, and boarding school life restrictions are reminders of what their families back home are trying to manage.
 Many secondary students found casual labor to help support their family’s economic hardships created by the pandemic.
 They are worried for their families and concerned that they should be helping sustain their families’ well-being.
 For some, returning to the streets of the slum last year meant they were exposed to drugs and alcohol, which became a problem.
 Returning to the isolated and strict boarding school lifestyle was challenging.

-COVID-19’s impact is felt by NRCF students and nationally.
+NRCF students and the nation are feeling the impact of COVID-19.
 Disciplinary problems and expulsions are on the rise.
 NRCF has already had two at-risk cases reach the organization’s Disciplinary Committee in just six weeks, including one expulsion, and two more are on the docket to be heard.
 It usually would see just two or three of these extreme cases in a school year.

 Beyond education, COVID-19’s impact has harshly impacted the local economy, confirmed in a recent NPR story.
 Gross Domestic Product economic figures show a sharp 5 percent decline during the pandemic versus a standard rate of 5 percent growth.
 The impact has especially hit the informal economy, where most NRCF families earn their incomes.
 An already vulnerable population is living in an ever more unstable economic environment.
-Likewise, several alumni and recent post-secondary graduates report that their employment contracts were terminated last year.
-Job prospects are weak and uncertain as employers are wary of adding staff after experiencing multiple national shutdowns and reopenings over the past year.

 Scare of a fourth wave of shutdowns in July looms.
 As long as the vast majority of the population is unvaccinated, the economy is at risk, and employers will try to do more with fewer employees.
 One fortunate alumnus remains employed as a barista.
 But with half of the staff cut at the company, he’s doing double shifts.
 NRCF alumni team members continue to do what they can to retain relationships with employers for potential job openings.
 But new graduates are admittedly unclear and uncertain about what the future holds.